krismuniz/bori/README.md

 # bori

-A simple CLI for sourcing context for GPT-3 completions with browser automation in your terminal.
+A tool for answering questions about the Web.
+Often comically.

 ```shell
 Usage: bori [options] <query>